RebeccaSue/cc3k/README.md

 Gold, regardless of type, is denoted by ‘G’ on the map.

-Gold dropped by a merchant (merchant hoard, value 4) or a human (2 normal piles, value 2x2=4) is picked up only when the PC walks over it.
+Gold dropped by a merchant (merchant hoard, value 4) or a human (2 normal piles, value 2x2=4) is picked up only when the  player character walks over it.

 ### 2.4 Floors
 Levels are generated to consist of the 5 chambers connected in the manner outlined in Figure 1.
 It would be more interesting to have randomly connected randomly generated chambers but that is more complicated than the time frame allows.

 The player character should spawn randomly in a chamber (every chamber is equally likely) but it should never be the case that the player spawns in the chamber with the stairs going down to the next level.
 Stairs are denoted by ‘\’.
 Note that the stairway and player character may be spawned with equal probability on any floor tile in a chamber.
-That is, a larger chamber should be no more likely to spawn the PC/stairs than a smaller chamber, where any floor tile in the selected chamber is equally likely to spawn the PC/stairs.
+That is, a larger chamber should be no more likely to spawn the player character/stairs than a smaller chamber, where any floor tile in the selected chamber is equally likely to spawn the player character/stairs.

 10 potions are spawned on each floor.
 A potion’s type is chosen at random, with each type having equal (1/6) probability.
 The chamber the potion spawns in is also chosen at random, with each room having equal (1/5) probability.
 Each square in the chamber a potion spawns in has an equal chance of containing the potion.
 Note that this means in particular that small rooms are just as likely to spawn potions as large rooms.

 We might like to have gold spawn more or less frequently as the game gets more difficult.
 However, to again simplify design the spawn rate of gold is 5/8 chance of normal, 1/8 dragon hoard, 1/4 small hoard.
 Chambers are equally likely (as are floor tiles in any particular chamber) to spawn gold.
 10 piles of gold are spawned on every floor.

 With the exception of dragons, enemies have the following probability distribution of being spawned: